Ingridfiv/ingridsblog/content/FL library part ii.md

 Not as many language books as I might have expected -- there are grammars and dictionaries, but few books on linguistics/philology.
 Even though many see him as a ?philologist – or at least that his results were as important for language as for law or history (see e.g. Maitland lettter) – FL himself did not see himself as a philologist, but firmly a historian (as he says in several letters).

 He doesn't seem to read that much "Germanicist" stuff, not very much on the other early medieval laws.
-Some stuff in this category, e.g. Steenstrup's danske folkeviser (but this was sent to FL by Steenstrup)
+Some stuff in this category, e.g. Steenstrup's danske folkeviser (but this was sent to FL by Steenstrup).
+Gomme on the village community is very Indo-European – but FL seems to disagree with a lot of it.

 Mostly books in German and English, a few in French and then some Norwegian and Danish, one Hungarian(!) and some others.